Upper Canada Rebellion: Collapse of the international financial system

-On July 10, 1832, US President Andrew Jackson vetoed the bill for the refinancing of the Second Bank of the United States, causing a depression in the Anglo-American world.
-This was worsened in Upper Canada by bad wheat harvests in 1836 and farmers were unable to pay their debts.
-Most banks – including the Bank of Upper Canada – suspended payments by July 1837 and successfully obtained government support while ordinary farmers and the poor did not.
-One fifth of British immigrants to Upper Canada were impoverished and most immigrant farmers lacked the capital to pay for purchased land.
+On July 10, 1832, US President Andrew Jackson vetoed a bill for the refinancing of the Second Bank of the United States, causing a depression in the Anglo-American world.
+This was worsened in Upper Canada by poor wheat harvests in 1836 and farmers were unable to pay their debts.
+Most banks, including the Bank of Upper Canada, suspended payments by July 1837 and successfully obtained government support while ordinary farmers and the poor did not.
+One fifth of British immigrants to Upper Canada were impoverished, and most immigrant farmers lacked the capital to pay for purchased land.
 Debt collection laws allowed them to be jailed indefinitely until they paid their loans to merchants.

 In March 1837 the Tories passed a law making it cheaper to sue farmers by allowing city merchants to sue in the middle of harvest.
-If the farmer refused to come to court in Toronto, they would automatically forfeit the case and their property subjected to a sheriff's sale.

-Among the more than 150 lawsuits they launched that year, the Bank of Upper Canada, sued Sheldon, Dutcher & Co., a foundry and Toronto's largest employer with over 80 employees in late 1836, bankrupting the company.
+If the farmer refused to come to court in Toronto, they would automatically forfeit the case and their property would be subjected to a sheriff's sale.
+Among the more than 150 lawsuits they launched that year, the Bank of Upper Canada sued Sheldon, Dutcher & Co., a foundry and Toronto's largest employer with over 80 employees, bankrupting the company.
 Mackenzie's first plan for rebellion involved calling on Sheldon & Dutcher's men to storm the city hall, where the militia's guns were stored.

 Budget of Upper Canada

 The Reformers were incensed at the debt that the Family Compact incurred as the results of general improvements to the province, such as the Welland Canal.

-The Upper Canada legislature refused to pass a supply bill in 1836 after Bond Head refused to implement responsible government reforms.
-In retaliation Bond Head refused to sign any bills passed by the assembly, including public work projects.
+The Upper Canada legislature refused to pass a supply bill in 1836 after Head refused to implement responsible government reforms.
+In retaliation, Head refused to sign any bills passed by the assembly, including public work projects.
 This contributed to economic hardship and increased unemployment throughout the province.